 It’s mid-March, and we’re all waking up to spring.
 And the coronavirus.
 Warm summer nights are far away; keep the spring chill at bay with an easy-to-make Irish Haitian coffee.
-Naturally, Singing Rooster’s recipe uses delicious Haitian coffee — it’s smooth, mellow taste is perfect for any drink recipe.
+Naturally, Singing Rooster’s recipe uses delicious Haitian coffee because the smooth, mellow taste is perfect for any drink recipe.

 2 ounces Irish whiskey (or Barbancourt?)

 2 teaspoons brown sugar

 6 ounces freshly-brewed strong black Haitian coffee (Tete Source is our favorite for recipes!)

 2 teaspoons whipping cream

 Place a teaspoon in a cup with hot water to heat; let sit until ready to use.

 Preheat a stemmed glass (7-ounce coffee cup may be substituted) with hot water so that it is good and warm.
 Empty when warm.

 Add brown sugar to the bottom of the glass.
 Fill with strong black Haitian coffee to within 1 inch of the top; stir gently until sugar is dissolved.
 Add Irish Whiskey; stir again and let sit until the mixture is still.

 Using the hot teaspoon, place the spoon (back side up) in the goblet.
 Gently pour the prepared whipped cream over the back of the teaspoon (held just above the coffee’s surface).
 Gradually raise the spoon as you slowly pour in the cream.
 This will result in a layer of liquid cream that floats on top of the coffee.
 Do not stir the cream in the coffee.

 Drinking the coffee through the layer of cream results in the rich, authentic flavor that the coffee’s drinkers originally enjoyed.
 Irish coffee is best enjoyed by sipping coffee through the cream.